Christ in the Desert

 Christ in the Desert or Christ in the Wilderness (Христос в пустыне) is an 1872 painting by Russian artist Ivan Kramskoi, reflecting the temptation of Christ.
-Kramskoi was offered a professorship for the painting by the Russian Academy of Arts Council, but having learned that in the beginning of 1873, rejected it (he had been expelled from the Academy earlier, and chose to keep his "youthful commitment to independence from the Academy").
+Kramskoi was offered a professorship for the painting by the Russian Academy of Arts Council but rejected it in the beginning of 1873.
+He had been expelled from the Academy earlier, and chose to keep his "youthful commitment to independence from the Academy".
 Subsequently, it became one of the favourite paintings of Pavel Tretyakov, who bought it for his gallery in the year the painting was finished.

 History

 The theme of Christ's temptation had attracted Kramskoi already in the early 1860s.
 In that period he made the first sketch of the composition.
 The first version of Christ in the Desert is dated to 1867, but turned out to be unsuccessful.
 Kramskoi realized that the choice of vertical format was inappropriate.
 He opted for the horizontal format and introduced the pallid rocky desert in the background.

 Kramskoi described the early history of the painting in his letters to writer Vsevolod Garshin.